AdguardTeam/HttpsExclusions/README.md

-# How does HTTPS filtering work?
+# HTTPS filtering

+## What does this repo contain?

+By default, Adguard doesn't filter websites of financial services and websites with important personal data.
+This repo contains the list of excluded websites.

 ## What is HTTPS?